 The benefits of using non-proportional sampling (SPR) were greatest when individuals exhibited substantial heterogeneity in their capture propensities and left multiple samples at a trap, both of which were clearly true in the empirical study and are widely acknowledged in other bear hair-trapping studies (Boulanger et al. 2006; Tredick et al. 2007; Drewry et al. 2013; Murphy et al. 2016, 2017).
 The reduced bias of SPR sampling relative to SRS sampling was most evident when relatively few samples were processed, which is often the case in field studies with constrained budgets.

-Our results mirror those found in studies investigating non-spatial mark-recapture estimators with missing data resulting from subsampling or failure to genotype, in that post-sampling behavioral effects (bk) were biased low (Tredick et. al 2007, Augustine et. al 2014).
-These biases were present whenever bears left multiple samples at the trap (t4-t7), and they were most notable when individual heterogeneity and redundancy were both present (t5-t7).

 Bears in the empirical study exhibited substantial heterogeneity in the number of samples deposited at a given site-session; 46.7% of individuals that left hair at a given trap during a sampling session were detected just once at that site-session, but 25.8% of individuals that left hair at a given trap during a sampling session were detected three or more times (up to 11) at that site-session (Fig. 3, Noyce and Garshelis 2013).
 Thus, subsampling empirical data using SRS was highly likely to select redundant data from bears that tended to leave several samples at a single site-session.
 Conversely, SPR performed well because much of the data it excluded from the full data set was redundant (repeated individual by site by session combinations).
 Further, we note that by using clusters of hairs, rather than barbs as the sample unit, we removed some redundancy even before subsampling (recognizing, of course, that not all barbs within a cluster were redundant, nor were all clusters within a site-session redundant).
 This is somewhat analogous to Humm et al.’s (2017) repeat sampling at site-sessions, where they selected hair from a different side of the trap.

 Both SECR and non-spatial mark-recapture estimators are biased when unmodeled heterogeneity in capture probabilities exists within the study population.
 Similarly, traditional SECR estimators are biased when activity centers are not uniformly distributed (as in scenario t7 and t8).
 We note that it is possible to model individual heterogeneity using finite mixture models (Borchers and Efford 2008), and to model spatial variation in the density of activity centers using habitat covariates (Royle et. al 2013).
 Another recent improvement are categorical spatial partial identity models (Categorical SPIM) that allow the use of partially identified genetic samples, which are often excluded due to the “shadow effect” (erroneously treating novel individuals as recaptures due to having similar genotypes; Mills et al. 2000, Augustine et al. 2018).
 We suspect it may be possible to develop SECR models that accommodate non-SRS subsampling designs.
 For the scenarios we considered, however, the effects of subsampling on SECR density estimates were relatively minor.